Skip to main content

 Training must address the following topics:

-2. Nutrition and health needs of children;
+2. Nutrition and health needs of infants and children;

 3. Child care program development;

-4. Safety and security procedures, including communication between parents and staff;
+4. Safety and security procedures;

 5. Business record maintenance and management;